shmily-ld/shmily-ld.github.io/_pages/about.md

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 I submitted a paper as the first author to Interdisciplinary Sciences: Computational Life Sciences.
+- *2025.04*: &nbsp;🎉🎉 The paper "DynamicDTA: Drug-Target Binding Affinity Prediction Using Dynamic Descriptors and Graph Representation" as the first author is accepted at *Interdisciplinary Sciences: Computational Life Sciences*.

 # 📝 Publications
 📢 Stay tuned for our latest research updates!